corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/user-admin.md

 2. Click **Create User**.

-3. Fill in the **New User Form**.
+3. In the **New User Form**, specify the following details:
-    a.
-Enter a username (required).
+   - Username (required).
-    b.
-Add an optional display name and email.
+   - Display name and email (optional)
-    b.
-If you would like to add the user to any groups, select them from the dropdown menu.
+   - Groups: if you would like to add the user to any groups, select them from the dropdown menu.
-    c.
-Enter and confirm a temporary password - the user can change this when they log in for the first time.
+   - Temporary password: the user can change this when they log in for the first time.

 4. If you are creating an administrator, set the **Admin** toggle to 'on'.